Estimating and Analyzing Neural Information Flow Using Signal Processing on Graphs: Introduction

 \section{Introduction}

-Analyzing communication and flow processes in the brain has received much attention in past years \cite{avena-koenigsberger_2018}.
-Understanding and modeling such processes is thought to be crucial for developing better treatments for neurological diseases \cite{voytek_2015}.
-Especially using graphs to study neural processes is a promising direction as they can naturally model structural and functional brain connectivity \cite{bullmore_2009, bassett_2017}.
-While most research has focused on analyzing the graph that is associated with a certain pattern of neural activity using concepts from graph theory, more recently, graph signal processing has been proposed as a way to study neural signals that are observed at the nodes of an underlying brain network \cite{huang_2016, huang_2018, mortaheb_2019}.
-The central idea of graph signal processing is that, rather than focusing on the graph itself, we are interested in processing signals indexed by the nodes of the graph, for example, by finding a graph spectral representation of the signal, or performing filtering in the graph domain \cite{shuman_2013}.
+A deeper understanding of the internal communication processes in the brain may be crucial for developing more effective treatments for many neurological diseases \cite{avena-koenigsberger_2018, voytek_2015}.
+Furthermore, with the advancement of electrode arrays that expand across multiple brain areas and provide simultaneous recordings from hundreds of channels, developing novel tools to analyze and model the dynamics of brain neural networks is much needed.
+Recently, graphs have emerged as promising tools to analyze neural processes.
+Thereby most research has focused on studying properties of brain graphs that were derived from structural or functional measurements of the brain \cite{bullmore_2009, bassett_2017}.
+More recently, graph signal processing (GSP) has been proposed as a way to study neural signals that are observed at the nodes of an underlying brain network \cite{huang_2016, huang_2018, mortaheb_2019}.
+The central idea of GSP is that, rather than focusing on the graph itself, we are interested in processing signals indexed by the nodes of the graph, for example, by finding a graph spectral representation of the signal, or performing filtering in the graph domain \cite{shuman_2013}.
+By focusing on graph signals, this framework therefore offers a principle way to study dynamic network and communication processes in the brain.

-Graph signal processing in neuroscience has, to the best of our knowledge, exclusively focused on signals defined on the nodes of an underlying brain graph.
-Our goal is to shift the focus from signals at the nodes to flow signals that live on the edges of a graph and that characterize the communication flow in the brain.
+GSP in neuroscience has, to the best of our knowledge, exclusively focused on signals defined on the nodes of an underlying brain graph.
+Our goal is to shift the focus from signals at the nodes to flow signals residing on the edges of a graph that characterize the information flow in the brain.
 Specifically, we will address the following questions: (1) How can we leverage methods from graph signal processing to estimate the neural flow in the brain?
-(2) How can theory of signal processing on higher order networks \cite{schaub_2021, barbarossa_2020} be used to analyze neural flow signals?
+(2) How can we naturally analyze and process these flow signals?

-This new perspective allows for modeling neural flow on a finer temporal scale than other techniques used in neuroscience such as Granger causality \cite{granger_1969,dhamala_2008, seth_2015}.
-To test our theoretical findings, we will apply our model to estimate neural flow from electrophysiological recordings obtained from monkeys during a stimulation experiment.
+This new perspective allows for modeling neural communication on the order of milliseconds rather than seconds or minutes as achieved by other techniques in neuroscience such as Granger causality \cite{granger_1969, dhamala_2008, seth_2015}.
+To test our theoretical findings, we will apply our model to estimate neural flow from electrophysiological recordings obtained from monkeys during excitatory optogenetics.

 The remainder of the paper is outlined as follows: In Sec.~\ref{sec:diff_model} we describe the model that turns neural recordings into a flow signal.
 In Sec.~\ref{sec:est_neural_flow_monkey} the model is used to estimate the neural flow in two non-human primates during a stimulation experiment.
 Sec.~\ref{sec:analyze_neural_flow} describes ways to analyze the neural flow signal by decomposing it into different components.
 Finally, Sec.~\ref{sec:conclusion} summarizes the main findings and points towards future research directions.